A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

     return result, best_variance
 ```

-Unfortunately, this proved too inefficient to use with the full list of feasible gap sizes, so I opted to cap the feasible gaps to the 100 closest to the ideal gap size,  $\frac{\text{nubmer of spaces}}{\text{number of gaps}}$.
-This is highly likely to get us the optimal solution, but if in reading this you identify an improved solution that would avoid this, I'd be very interested in hearing about it!

 Using this approach, we get the following result on the previously attempted paragraph:

 <div class="centered-pre-container" style="text-align: center; overflow-x: auto;">